-Ventricular system of the pigeon shows increased fMRI signal during NREM sleep
+The ventricular system of the pigeon shows increased fMRI signal during NREM sleep

 In contrast to REM sleep, most of the significant fMRI signal associated with NREM sleep was located in the ventricular system or in the adjoining margins of the brain (Fig. 3).
-In the ventricles, it extended along the lateral ventricles englobing the caudal nidopallium, regionally in the third ventricle, and in the fourth ventricle, including its extension into the cerebellum, the cerebellar recess (CR)27.
+In the ventricles, it extended along the lateral ventricles englobing the caudal nidopallium, regionally in the third ventricle (III), and in the fourth (IV) ventricle, including its extension into the cerebellum, the cerebellar recess (CR)28.
 In addition, the interhemispheric fissure showed significant fMRI signal (Fig. 3).
-All results were repeatable across the two sessions (fig. S6) and similar to NREM vs baseline results (fig. S7).
-As in previous studies^{7,11,28}, we interpret these fMRI signals to reflect the inflow of CSF (see Supplementary Material).
+All results were repeatable across the two sessions (Supplementary Fig. 7).
+As in previous studies^{9,11,29}, we interpret these fMRI signals to reflect the inflow of CSF (see Supplementary Material).
 Finally, a bilateral cluster near the base of the telencephalon extended into the striatum in an area with large penetrating arteries (Fig. 3, A 7.6), reflecting either activation of the neighboring striatum or CSF flow along these arteries.